laurilehmijoki/s3_website/README.md

   S3 website.
 If the bucket does not exist, the command will create it for you.
 * Run `s3_website push` to push your website to S3.
 Congratulations!
 You are live.

-### For Jekyll users

-S3_website will automatically discover your website in the *_site* directory.

-### For Nanoc users
+### Specifying the location of your website

-S3_website will automatically discover your website in the *public/output* directory.
+S3_website will automatically discover websites in the *_site* and *public/output* directories.

-### For others

-It's a good idea to store the `s3_website.yml` file in your project's root.
-Let's say the contents you wish to upload to your S3 website bucket are in *my_website_output*.
-You can upload the contents of that directory with `s3_website push --site my_website_output`.
+If your website is not in either of those directories, you can point the location of your website in two ways:

+1. Add the line `site: path-to-your-website` into the `s3_website.yml` file
+2. Or, use the `--site=path-to-your-site` command-line argument

-If you want to store the `s3_website.yml` file in a directory other than the project's root you can specify the directory.
+If you want to store the `s3_website.yml` file in a directory other than the project's root you can specify the directory like so:
 `s3_website push --config-dir config`.

 ### Using environment variables